grierson/grierson/structure.md

 ```

 I've created an example to demonstrate Driving `Adapters`.
-Using the same game as before but this time for `HTTP`
+Using the same game as before but this time for `HTTP`.
-and saving to `PostGres`.

 I've highlighted which parts are `Domain` and `External`